ubc-library-rc/Test_Workshop/index.md

  </iframe>
 </div>

-# Then end goal of the workshop is to produce an interactive webmap like this!
+# The end goal of the workshop is to produce an interactive webmap like this!
 * This map shows all known of police involved killings in Canada between 2000 & 2017
 * Webmapping is a powerful tool that can be used to promote social justice